Guy Bourgouin

 Guy Bourgouin is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 He represents the riding of Mushkegowuk—James Bay as a member of the Ontario New Democratic Party.

-Bourgouin, of Métis background, was born and raised in Dubreuilville, Ontario.
-At the time of his campaign for election to the legislature, he was president of a United Steelworkers local in Kapuskasing.
+Bourgouin was born and raised in Dubreuilville, Ontario.
+He is of Métis heritage.
+Prior to being elected in the 2018 Ontario general election, he was president of a United Steelworkers local in Kapuskasing.